As intuitive as it seems, people often ponder how to match their shoes’ color with their suit.

 Blue is less traditional than navy, and lighter shades of blue are also a little less versatile.
 This means you should choose your shoes with a tad caution.

-Your blue suit is smart enough to pair with classic brogues and leather oxfords, yet versatile enough to match with suede loafers or even Chubba boots.
+Your blue suit is smart enough to pair with classic brogues and leather oxfords, yet versatile enough to match suede loafers or even Chubba boots.

 Blue Suit & Black Shoes